The Best Used SUVs in Canada Under $10,000

 Honda CR-V

 Let’s start with the obvious choices.
 There are two compact SUVs that have been perennial bestsellers in Canada since they launched in the mid-1990s.
 One of them is the Honda CR-V, and the proof is on Canadian highways.
-It’s not unusual to see first-generation examples still rumbling along our roads, which is a testament to their reliability and longevity.
-With a $10,000 budget, you’ll be balancing vehicle age and mileage, meaning you’ll either get an older car with less feature content or a newer one that’s been driven further.
+It’s not unheard of to see first-generation examples still rumbling along our roads, which is a testament to their dependability and longevity.
+With a $10,000 budget, you’ll be balancing vehicle age and odometer reading, meaning you’ll likely either get an older car with less feature content or a newer one that’s been driven further.
 Either way, the Honda CR-V has long been lauded for its reliability and safety ratings.
 As long as it's been well maintained, we wouldn’t be shy about picking up a CR-V that’s been around for a while or has been driven 150,000 kilometres or more.
 And if you buy one that’s been built since 2012, you’ll get a Honda CR-V that was built right here in Canada in Alliston, Ontario.

 2014 Toyota RAV4 Test Drive Review summaryImage